tangle-network/zk-SaaS/README.md

 # zk-SaaS
-Zero Knowledge SaaS implementation in rust
+zkSaaS implementation in Rust based on the paper [zkSaaS: Zero-Knowledge SNARKs as a Service](https://eprint.iacr.org/2023/905.pdf).
+Originally derived from https://github.com/guruvamsi-policharla/zksaas.

+zkSaaS is a protocol (and more generally a service) that leverages secure multi-party computation to generate zkSNARKs.
+It does so by distributing the core computations used in the zero-knowledge prover of the target protocols.
+Currently, this repo supports the Groth16 prover.
+The protocol itself is a threshold protocol, meaning it tolerates up to $t$ corruptions.
+In this protocol $t$ is usually assigned to be $N/4$ where $N$ is the number of participating nodes in the computation.

+This work can very likely be extended to other proving systems, and we welcome such contributions or discussions.

+## Current implementations
+The current implementations supported must be compatible with Arkworks and R1CS.
+The two currently supported compilers are Circom and Arkworks, which we can map similarly into Arkworks R1CS primitives.

 ## Network Topology
-Star topology.
-The "king" is the center node, and is expected to have the highest computational throughput.
-The "clients" are the nodes that connect to the king, and are expected to have lower computational throughput.
+The network topology of the MPC computation is modelled as a star topology.
+There are two types of nodes in the MPC, denoted _king_ and _client_.
+The king is the center node and is expected to have the highest computational throughput.
+It is tasked with evaluating the $O(N)$ computations such as the FFTs.
+The clients are the nodes that connect to the king and are expected to have lower computational throughput.
+The workload of the prover is distributed across clients who run in time $O(N/(l\cdot\log{N}))$

-## Running a testnet
+## Testing
 The testnet requires mutual TLS for ensuring security as well as enforcing the network topology.
 The network topology is a star graph, and as such, the center node (i.e., the "king") must be started first with a list of valid certificates that each individually represent the client nodes that will connect to the king.